 – Lorna D.

-If you too are in need of a stress dump, but don’t know where to start, why don’t you block 20 minutes in your agenda (mark it as personal time) for the next 28 days and take the 4 Week LIVE BETTER Challenge?
+If you too are in need of a stress dump, but don’t know where to start, why don’t you block 20 minutes in your agenda (mark it as personal time) for the next 28 days and use the 4 Week Stress Relief Guide?